DataSF/datasf.github.io/blog/_posts/2017-11-16-data-we-are-thankful-for.md

 ## We are Thankful that our City Builds Inclusive Housing

 San Francisco cares about people and ensuring they can afford to live in our city.
 This problem has no quick or easy fix.
 In recent years San Francisco has made sizable strides to increase the supply of inclusionary and affordable housing.
 You can read about the full range of programs [here](http://sfmohcd.org/).
-Below we highlight two.
+Here we highlight two.

 The [Inclusionary Housing Program](http://sfmohcd.org/inclusionary-housing-program) requires “developers of projects with 10 or more units to pay an Affordable Housing Fee, or to instead sell or rent a percentage of the units at a "below market rate" (BMR) price that is affordable to low or middle income households.”
-The below chart shows the number of projects and total below market rate units created since 1989.
+The first tab shows the number of projects and total below market rate units created since 1989.

-<div class="embed-responsive embed-responsive-square"><iframe width="680" height="510" src="https://app.powerbi.com/view?r=eyJrIjoiMWRiNTRiZDEtMzNjOS00ZDA1LWI4NTQtMmJhMzMxNGExMTg0IiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe></div>
+Tabs two and three cover affordable housing.
 The [Mayor’s Office of Housing and Community Development](http://sfmohcd.org/) (MOHCD) and the [Office of Community Investment and Infrastructure](http://sfocii.org/) (OCII) in partnership with non-profit and private developers construct affordable housing projects.
-Below are two charts.
-The first shows the completed affordable housing projects as of 2015.

-<div class="embed-responsive embed-responsive-square"><iframe width="680" height="510" src="https://app.powerbi.com/view?r=eyJrIjoiNmI3MmViNzAtYjhmMS00ZTljLTg1MzAtYjE3MmM4ZGU5MDM2IiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe></div>

-The following chart shows all the affordable housing projects currently in progress for 2016.
+The tab two shows the completed affordable housing projects as of 2015.
+While tab three shows all the affordable housing projects currently in progress for 2016.

-<div class="embed-responsive embed-responsive-square"><iframe width="680" height="510" src="https://app.powerbi.com/view?r=eyJrIjoiNDdlNDUxYWQtYTUxYi00ZmQxLWJjZWQtZTc5YjBhMzA1MzVjIiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe></div>
+<div class="embed-responsive embed-responsive-square"><iframe width="680" height="510" src="https://app.powerbi.com/view?r=eyJrIjoiNTMxMGY3MjEtMDA4Ny00NzFhLWI3MjYtNGVhYmZiNGZkMGU1IiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe></div>

 These are just a few of the things we are thankful for.
 What about you?

-<div class="embed-responsive embed-responsive-square"><iframe width="680" height="510" src="https://app.powerbi.com/view?r=eyJrIjoiZTBjMzkzYWItNmE5NC00OWNmLWE2NjktNmMxZDhiMGY4NTU2IiwidCI6IjIyZDVjMmNmLWNlM2UtNDQzZC05YTdmLWRmY2MwMjMxZjczZiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe></div>